talha131/dotfiles/README.md

 #### Diff

-It is possible that diff or Gdiff (from Vim Fugitive) will not.
+It is possible that diff or Gdiff (in Vim Fugitive) will not work.
 Tuxproject Vim does not include a `diff.exe`.

 Check output of